maxjvjohansson/path-validator-cli/README.md

 Each issue shows:
 - The invalid path that was found
-- The file where this path is referenced
+- The file where this path is referenced where you can ctr-click(pc) or command-click(mac) to go to the referenced file
 - The exact line number where the reference occurs
 - A helpful suggestion for fixing the issue
 - ..and a passive aggressive reality check based on how many issues there are.